wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 When we've been testing, we have seen that Firefox can run on a $5 instance and Chrome needs at least a $10 instance.
 In this example we will use a $20 instance and put everything on that.

-1. Create a new droplet, choose the one with *2 GB / 2 CPUs 40 GB SSD Disk* and the region you want.
+* Create a new droplet, choose the one with *2 GB / 2 CPUs 40 GB SSD Disk* and the region you want.
-2. Click on the *Application* tab and choose *Docker on 14.04*
+Click on the *Application* tab and choose *Docker on 14.04*
-3. Remember to add the **SSH keys** for your user.
+* Remember to add the **SSH keys** for your user.
 Follow the [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets) of how to create your SSH keys.
-4. Start your droplet.
+* Start your droplet.
-5. When it is up and running, log into your server *ssh root@YOUR_IP*
+* When it is up and running, log into your server *ssh root@YOUR_IP*
-6. Pull the Docker images needed:
+* Pull the Docker images needed:
 *docker pull sitespeedio/sitespeeed.io* ,
 *docker pull sitespeedio/graphite* and *docker pull grafana/grafana*
-7. Create the dirs needed:
+* Create the directories needed:

 ~~~
 mkdir -p /data/graphite/storage/whisper
 mkdir -p /data/grafana/data
 mkdir /sitespeed.io
 ~~~

-8. Start Grafana & Graphite (first create your own .htpasswd file and change the user and admin user password):
+* Start Grafana & Graphite (first create your own .htpasswd file and change the user and admin user password):

 ~~~
 docker run -d \